An undecidable extension of Morley's theorem on the number of countable models: Morley's Theorem is consistently true for second-order logic

-This sketch sounds to a set theorist like a typical supercompact reflection proof, but there are some nuances.
-In Section \ref{sec:Woodin}, with the benefit of research after \cite{FM95}, we will prove sharper results.
+In Section \ref{sec:Woodin}, with the benefit of research after \cite{FM95}, we will prove results sharper than Theorem \ref{thm:ForemanMagidor}.
 We need to talk about codes.
-Think for example of the pair $\langle 0,1\rangle$ as the real $2^1 \times 3^2$.
-This real can be thought of as coding the open interval $(0,1)$, which of course has different extensions in different models. $\sigma$-projective sets are coded by a real, just as Borel sets are.
+Think for example of the pair $\langle m,n\rangle$ as the real $2^{m+1} \times 3^{n+1}$.
+This real can be thought of as coding the open interval $(m,n)$, which of course has different extensions in different models. $\sigma$-projective sets are coded by a real, just as Borel sets are.
 The reader is probably familiar with the idea of coding a Borel set: one first lists the pairs of rational numbers in some recursive way, then countable sequences of such pairs to code open sets, then countable sequences of these, as well as countable intersections of complements of these, then continue recursively to list countable sequences of what has gone before, etc. For a careful exposition of coding, see \cite{Kun11}.
 Sets in $L(\R)$ are coded by a real plus finitely many ordinals.
 This makes things more complicated, since those ordinals may be bigger than the large cardinal that we are collapsing to $\aleph_2 = 2^{\aleph_0}$.
-Since we don’t currently have any examples of interesting logics that are in $L(\R)$ but are not definable from a real, here we just sketched the Foreman-Magidor proof for logics that are in $L(\R)$ and definable from a real.
-We will prove - indeed improve - their theorem later.
+Since we don’t currently have any examples of interesting equivalence relations that are in $L(\R)$ but are not definable from a real, here we have just sketched the Foreman-Magidor proof for equivalence relations that are in $L(\R)$ and definable from a real plus finitely many \emph{countable} ordinals, i.e. the $\sigma$-projective equivalence relations.
+We will prove -- indeed improve -- their theorem in Section \ref{sec:Woodin}.